 “. . . the logical conclusion that art didn’t have to be anything and, conversely, that anything could be art.”
 This sums the resulting new attitude of the self proclaimed artists and the art intelligentsia who ride on their backs.
 (Or is it the other way around?)
 As the Chelsea moved into the 1960s we see the downturn get serious, just as, “. . . it was time to take the seriousness out of serious art.”
 As simple as that phrase is, the speaker was too blind to see its inherent irony.
 We get comments from Rex Reed who described one of the hot experimental movies as “a cesspool of vulgarity and talentless confusion which is about as interesting as the inside of a toilet bowl.”
 This opinion was not the only one expressed, another thought the film, “simply exposed the toxicity in the soul of a nation addicted to [surplus luxury.]”
 At the time the US had 5 percent of the world’s population and was consuming half the world’s goods.
 No argument with either of those assessments, but the film never expressed the criminality of surplus luxury, especially considering the producer’s goal in life was to turn art into a mass market commodity, and get invited to as many parties are possible.
 Parties, mind you, hosted by the rich and powerful.
 Reconciling these disparate responses to experimental cinema can’t be done.

 The book exposes the postmodern artist’s posturing.
-The way they make claim to the production of deep insightful art, the protest of commercialism, the protest of war, the protest of elitism, the rejection of tradition, while the throwing the baby out with the bathwater reveals their ignorance.
+The way they make claim to the production of deep insightful art, the protest of commercialism, the protest of war, the protest of elitism, the rejection of tradition, while they throw the baby out with the bathwater reveals their ignorance.
 Engaging emotions to motivate change has been tried.
 It’s the technique that continues to be used, and yet, continues to fail.
 Emotion certainly appears to be the way to motivate people to action, but curiously, it never sticks.
 The problem too often is the use of antics rather than tactics.
 The madcap Yippies continued on the anarchy trail guaranteeing not a revolution towards a utopian society, instead, they ensured the demise of the progressive movement and every other movement even remotely resembling similar core values.

 With a good dose of the occult, along with various drugs, the Chelsea becomes the capital of counter-culture bent on changing the world, or more likely pandemonium.
 The ideals of the 19th century utopians were lost in a haze of pot smoke, heroin, alcohol, voodoo, and raging psychopathy.
 Jesus-complexes and bizarre obsessive behaviors reeled the aims of the original tenants into harebrained frivoling by the hotel’s later denizens.